Money will come to you when you are doing the right thing. – Michael Phillips

 The Habits of a Poverty Stricken Mind

-Those who are stuck within a poverty stricken mindset don’t realize or understand the impact that their daily habits are having on their ongoing financial burdens.
+Those who are stuck in a poverty-stricken mindset don’t realize or understand the impact that their daily habits are having on their ongoing financial burdens.
 If you catch yourself absorbed in any of the following habits, then immediately break yourself away, change your actions, thinking, emotions and look towards cultivating the wealth attraction mindset characteristics, beliefs and habits we discussed a little earlier on.

 Easily Influenced by Others